 This is a basic card with fairly basic rewards.
-There’s no annual fee and the lack of foreign transaction fees is a great perk, though the cashback rate (even taking into account the welcome bonus of £25) is low compared with competitors’ cashback cards.
+There’s no annual fee and the lack of foreign transaction fees is a great perk, though the cashback rate is low compared with competitors’ cashback cards.
 Note that the eligibility criteria is quite high for a no-annual-fee card.

 You can apply for this card here.

 Featured photo by Liam Spencer/The Points Guy.